 The student must have at least two (2) years of full time or four (4) years of part-time work experience in the nutrition discipline at the level of supervised practice for the rotation competencies being challenged.
 The student must present proof of experience.

-The student must notify the Program Director that he/she intends to challenge the supervised practice hours six weeks prior to orientation.
+The student must notify the Program Director that he/she intends to challenge the supervised practice hours at least six weeks prior to orientation.
 This time element is important to the applicant because it enables him/her to demonstrate supervised practice competency via proof of professional experience and allows for appropriate scheduling of interns at all practice sites.
-The student cannot challenge more than 300 hours of supervised practice for the entire program and the student may not challenge the hours required for the programs Community Concentration.
+The student cannot challenge more than 300 hours of supervised practice for the entire program and the student may not challenge the hours required for the program's Community Concentration rotation.

 Process for Prior Professional Experience Evaluation

 After the student has informed the Program Director of the proposed plan to have professional experience evaluated for supervised practice equivalency, the applicant:

 - Must submit the job title and a copy of job description that covers the area of supervised practice.
 A letter from his/her current or past employer or administrator confirming the employment must be submitted.

 - Must determine the Competency Statements or Learning Outcomes covered in the experience and submit a binder containing a narration on how s/he met each individual, statement or outcome.
 The student must provide supporting evidence when appropriate, i.e., lesson plans, handouts, budget reports, copies of developed employee scheduling, inventory records, menus, analysis of menus, taste panel reports and/or evidence of problem solving/critical thinking.

 - Will be notified by the Program Director of the outcome of the evaluation within four (4) weeks of submitting the binder.
 A written Statement acknowledging the applicant’s professional equivalents will be placed in the student's file in the Program Director’s office.

 Tuition and Fees 2012-2013